|HOME ATTORNEYS PRACTICE AREAS REPRESENTATIVE MATTERS|

 BRUCE V. SPIVA

-Bruce V. Spiva has tried cases, conducted arbitrations, and argued appeals in areas ranging from civil rights, Congressional redistricting and antitrust, to securities and First Amendment law.
-He is a founding partner of The Spiva Law Firm PLLC, a majority-minority owned law firm.
+Bruce V. Spiva has tried cases, conducted arbitrations, and argued appeals in areas ranging from securities and antitrust, to Congressional redistricting, civil rights and First Amendment law.
 Mr. Spiva was a partner at Jenner & Block LLP prior to starting his own practice.
 He obtained a law degree in 1992 from Harvard Law School, where he was an editor and the Treasurer of the Harvard Law Review, and a B.A. in 1988 from Yale University.
 Following law school, he served as a law clerk to the Honorable Jerome Farris of the United States Court of Appeals for the Ninth Circuit.

 RACHEL M. ROBERTS